 The Dental Assisting program provides the general education core, science, and clinical education courses necessary for career-entry preparation.
 The program is comprised of an academic phase and a clinical practicum in participating dental offices.
-Following the successful completion of the program, students are eligible to sit for the national certification and the state registry examination.
+Following the successful completion of the program, students are eligible to sit for the national certification examination.

 Admission, Retention, and Graduation Requirements

 Admission Requirements (General)

 A student desiring to pursue the associate of applied science degree in Dental Assisting must: